yghugardare/React-learn/Basic/Basics.md

 - The use of React.StrictMode is a wrapper that enables additional checks and warnings for your components.
 It helps you catch common mistakes and make your code more robust.
 - ReactDOM.createRoot(document.getElementById('root')): This part creates a root element where your React application will be mounted.
 It selects the HTML element with the id 'root' and creates a root instance using createRoot.
-- behind the scene `createRoot` is using react fibre.To know more <a href="https://yash-ghugardare-blogs.hashnode.dev/understanding-core-concepts-in-react"></a>
+- behind the scene `createRoot` is using react fibre.To know more <a href="https://yash-ghugardare-blogs.hashnode.dev/understanding-core-concepts-in-react" target="_blank">Click Here</a>

 ## What are hooks in react?
 - hooks are functions that allow you to use state and other React features in functional components.
 Prior to the introduction of hooks in React 16.8, state and lifecycle